deborahdjon/blog/content/index.md

 ---
 title: Welcome!
+date:
 ---
 ## Welcome to Linksights!
-On this personal blog I share experiences on knowledge management with obsidian, data science, productivity and other interesting topics.
-Articles on this blog are linked and you can explore them using the graph view below.
-Navigate to connected posts or brows all posts by clocking on the graph icon below!
+This blog is all about knowledge management, data science, productivity and other interesting insights.
+We live in a connected world, and in this manner, blog posts are linked to one another.
+You can explore them using the graph view below.
+Navigate to posts connected to this blog post or browse the whole blog by clicking the orange graph symbol blow.
+Enjoy!